 home."
 The pilot gave thumbs up, and Stryker turned to go.

-By the time Stryker had gotten to the cockpit of the CORT, Knight
+By the time Stryker had gotten to the cockpit of the recently captured ship, Knight

 had already powered up all systems and disconnected from station

 power, just in case they decided to get frisky.
 The ATR was already

 making way to the hyper point, escorted by Minuteman in his lumbering